 Gentle stretching and yoga may help relieve tension and pressure in the area.
 It is important not to stretch too deeply, as this may make symptoms worse.

-If a person experiences any pain or discomfort while exercising, they should stop immediately to avoid damaging the nerve any further.
+Whilst some stretches might cause slight discomfort, if a person experiences moderate to severe pain they should stop immediately to avoid damaging the nerve any further.

 6. Massage or physical therapy